eqmvii/databody/README.md

 This is my first real hackathon!
 What could possibly go wrong!

-Current Status: First draft is almost done!
+Current Status: First draft done with 2.5 hours to spair!

 Check blog.MD in the file list for more details of the process!